pablo-lamtenzan/woody_woodpacker/README.md

 # ONLY FOR EDUCATIONAL PURPOSE

 # Did
-- Code all program architecture (parse, elfunctions, display)
+- Code all program architecture (parse, elf64 functions, display)
-- All elf64 management
+- All elf64 (Execution and Linking Format 64bits) management
 - Endian management

 # TO DO